allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 ## Pushing reports to Codecov as a CI process step

 The real power of integrating code coverage reports with Codecov comes from setting it as a part of the CI process.
-This section describes such an integration with an open source project hosted at GitHub and built by Travis CI.
+This section describes such integration with an open source project hosted at GitHub and built by Travis CI.

 Whenever developers make a pull request to the project it would be great for them to see reports